ebu/PlugIt/docs/new-plugit-service.md

 ## Copy files from base project

-First, copy files from `examples/simple_server` folder.
-This ensure you have latest version of different files.
+First, copy files from `examples/simple_service` folder.
+This ensure you have the latest version of different files.
 Remove everything in `actions.py` and all files in `media/` and `templates` folder.

 ## Create a config.py